Tracking your self-assessment progress

 • If you're using shared author accounts, create a tag for each collaborator's name.
 Add that name tag to the standards that you need that person to work on.

-Once tags have been added to articles, you can create custom Knowledge Base > Manage filters for those tags, so you can quickly generate lists of the articles tagged in certain ways.
+Once tags have been added to articles, create custom Manage filters for those tags, so you can quickly generate lists of the articles tagged in certain ways.

-See Tags for more information on working with tags, or see Creating a custom Manage filter for steps on how to create a Manage filter to look for specific tags.
+Refer to Tags for more information on working with tags.
+Refer to Creating a custom Manage filter for steps on how to create a Manage filter to look for specific tags.